 Weight 1.1 Credit 0.5/semester

-This half-year course takes a scientific approach to crime scene investigation with emphasis on using the Scientific Method to solve real world problems.
+This half-year course takes a scientific approach to crime scene investigation.
 Students will draw on knowledge of chemistry, biology and physical science to explore how evidence is collected and evaluated.
-Students will have an opportunity to look at case studies and learn a variety of laboratory techniques as they relate to Forensic Science.
+Students will learn about Crime Scene Investigation Methods, Fingerprinting, DNA Profiling, Blood and Blood Spatter and Toxicology.
+Students will have an opportunity to study cases and learn a variety of laboratory techniques as they relate to Forensic Science.

 SC620 GENETICS (Grades 11-12)